cdisc-org/DataExchange-ODM-LinkML/docs/StudyEventGroupRef.md

 slot_usage:
   StudyEventGroupOID:
     name: StudyEventGroupOID
-    description: Reference to the StudyEventGroupDef .
+    description: Reference to the StudyEventGroupDef.
     comments:
     - 'Required

-      range:oidref
+      range: oidref

       The StudyEventGroupOID value must match the OID attribute for a StudyEventGroupDef in this Study/MetaDataVersion.
 The StudyEventGroupRefs within a Protocol must